retaildevcrews/aks-secure-baseline-hack-template/.github/HackGuide.md

   - Make sure to run `./cleanup.sh`
   - Partial deploys have to be deleted by hand
   - Soft deleted key vaults are easy to purge from the portal
-  - Soft delete Log Analytics Workspaces are not
+  - Soft deleted Log Analytics Workspaces are not
 - One person should drive the entire initial setup
   - Do not try to switch off in the middle the first time
 - Once setup, everything the other team members need is in the team branch